Toboggan

-It is used on snow to carry one or more people (often children) down a hill or other slope for recreation, or as a rescue sled.
+It is used on snow to carry one or more people (often children) down a slope for recreation, or as a rescue sled.
 Designs vary from simple, traditional models to modern engineered composites.
 A toboggan differs from most sleds or sleighs in that it has no runners or skis (or only low ones) on the underside.
 The bottom of a toboggan rides directly on the snow.
 Some parks include designated toboggan hills where ordinary sleds are not allowed and which may include toboggan runs similar to bobsleigh courses.

+The term toboggan is sometimes used to refer to any type of sled, a knit wool cap, or for the conveyance used in some amusement park rides and water slides.

 Toboggans can vary depending on the climate and geographical region.
-Such examples are Tangalooma (Australia) where toboggans are made from Masonite boards and used for travelling down steep sand dunes at speeds up to 40 km/h.
+An example is Tangalooma (Australia) where toboggans are made from Masonite boards and used for travelling down steep sand dunes at speeds up to 40 km/h.

 Etymology

-The term toboggan likely comes from an Algonquin language, though the exact one is not sure.
-It likely comes from the Mi%27kmaq word tepaqan, meaning sled, or the Abenaki word dabôgan, meaning sled.
+The term toboggan likely comes from an Algonquin language word for sled, possibly from the Mi%27kmaq tepaqan, or the Abenaki odabôgan.
+For the French Canadians this became tabaganne.